-A species of peat moss and moorland, breeding in ponds, bog pools and drainage ditches.
+A species of peat moss and moorland, breeding in acidic ponds, bog pools and drainage ditches.

 |Status & Distribution|